 For some customers, transitioning to a full public cloud option can be a difficult decision to make.
 For government and enterprise customers, security and local restrictions can make public cloud options harder to consider, particularly in locations where the nearest cloud datacenters are offshore.

 Revera’s experience evangelizing cloud services in Government paid off when the New Zealand Department of Internal Affair’s approved their Revera Apollo platform for its All-of-Government services catalogue.

-Revera’s hybrid cloud offering, Apollo, is an Azure-enabled, in-country cloud platform using Azure Pack, System Center and Hyper-V and looking too soon to extend into Azure Stack.
+Revera’s hybrid cloud offering, Apollo, is an Azure-enabled, in-country cloud platform using Azure Pack, System Center and Hyper-V and looking too soon to extend into Intelligent Edge.